gquere/gquere.github.io/NAND_chip_off_attack.md

 Hardware attacks are becoming cheaper with every passing day for two reasons: first, the cost of the tools is going down and second because there is more documentation available.

+A NAND chip-off attack is an attack where the NAND memory will be physically removed from the target board to be read and possibly written to.
+Here we will take a look at an eMMC NAND, which is somewhat special because it's managed by an integrated controller making reading and writing an easy task, as opposed to raw NAND which is slightly more complicated.
+I do hope to cover the latter at another time.

 Having a vague undestanding of the overall cost metrics of an attack (knowledge, money and time) is a necessary input to perform risk analysis.
 One might initially assume that a NAND chip-off attack is going to require an expert engineer, a few days of work and an impressive electronics lab and therefore mis-classify vulnerabilities as beyond a certain scope (page 426 of the [Common Criteria Attack Potential](https://www.commoncriteriaportal.org/files/ccfiles/CEMV3.1R5.pdf)).

-So how much expertise, time and money do you really need to perform a chip-off attack on a BGA NAND nowadays?
-Well I tried it and the expertise required is not impressive, the time was literally 30 minutes and the total cost was 170.87 euros with quite a lot of room for optimization.
+So how much expertise, time and money do you really need to perform a chip-off attack on a BGA eMMC NAND nowadays?
+Well I tried it: the expertise required is not impressive, the time was literally 30 minutes and the total cost was 170.87 euros with quite a lot of room for optimization.

 ![Hardware needed](./nand_chip_off/matos.jpg)